Saidul-Shiblee/chobi/README.md

 The salient purpose of this project is to have firm grasp on below topics:

-1.React,React-Hooks.Custom Hooks,Context API.
+1.React,React-Hooks.Custom Hooks,Context API.<br />
-2.React Router DOM v6
+2.React Router DOM v6<br />
 3.Firebase

 Besides I have a plan to use this app to share photos of my family members by extending some of its feature.